-Then, simply remove any shields or clamps, and, in a small circular motion, rotate the tube while lightly pulling upwards.
+Then, remove any shields or clamps.
+And in a small circular motion, rotate the tube while lightly pulling it upwards.
 This will release the pins from the holder.
 Installation is simply the reverse.

 If you run a tube amp, it is always a good idea to have a spare on hand.
 A bad preamp tube can happen quickly, without warning, and at the worst of times.
 So keep one handy and learn how to change them so that you can quickly find and replace bad ones.

 Yes, a bad preamp tube can cause volume loss in an amplifier.
 This is usually due to the fact that it is not passing the signal correctly or has failed internally.

 How do I know if my preamp tube is bad?

 If the tube fails, the most apparent symptom is a complete loss of volume.
 If there is still volume, then it will develop noises that were not there before.
 These are some of the more common ways to know you have a bad preamp tube.

 But things like missing frequencies can also alert you to an issue with your tubes.
 This can be something like a loss of treble, where the sound becomes much warmer when it wasn’t before.